Chike1990/EPL-Conference_Project/README.md

 # Eastern Players Concert Ticket Website

-This project is my HTML & CSS 2.0 Capstone Project in Microverse.

-The project is a complete design on the Eastern Players Concert Tickets (Fictional).
+Eastern Players Concert Ticket Website is my HTML & CSS 2.0 Capstone Project at Microverse.
+This project is a complete design on the Eastern Players Concert Tickets (Fictional).
 It follows a design prototype from Cindy Shin CC Global Summit 2015.

-Complete design of the index, about and ticket page designed using Grid, Flexbox, Bootstrap, alongside with other CSS concepts.
+Complete design of the index, about, and ticket pages were designed using Grid, Flexbox, Bootstrap, alongside other CSS concepts covered in the HTML/CSS 2.0 module.
+Thus, I have used HTML 5 semantic tags, CSS styling, and bootstrap in this project.

-In this project, HTML, CSS styling and bootstrap 4 was used.

 Due to some unexpected health challenges, I could not strictly follow through the challenge breakdown.
 Hence, I had to skip some steps.